RieksJ/t3-method/t3-method.md

 The following sections will first elaborate on when and where to use the method, and then elaborate on the so-called 'well-formedness criteria' for answers to these questions, i.e., criteria that the answers would ideally need to satisfy in order to produce the intended benefits.

 ### 3.1.
-When and Where to Use the Method
+When to Use the Method

 While the T3 method can be applied to every single task you can imagine, doing so isn't always useful.
-It depends on who will be using the answers, and what it is that they will need to be doing with them.
+It depends on who will be using the answers, and what it is that they will need to be doing with them:

-For example, routine tasks, such as making coffee, taking a break, or writing an email, typically do not warrant the overhead of pondering the questions and finding answers.
-Still, if you do, that enables you to break such routines and make (the results of) such tasks special.
-However, knowing which people would be drinking the coffee and what effects they would like to see from that may stimulate you to make particularly tasteful coffee.
+- Routine tasks, such as making coffee, taking a break, or writing an email, typically do not warrant the overhead of pondering the questions and finding answers.

-As another example, suppose you were tasked with writing an email in which you invite its addressees to attend some meeting.
-You routinely state things like the topic, and the time and place where it will be held, as you know the addressees need this to determine if they can make it.
-However, pondering a bit more on what the addressees will actually need to do with the information, you may realize that they may also want to assess what this meeting will actually bring them, what makes it worth their while, and balance that against the cost of attending.
-Realizing that enables you to write things that may help them make such assessments and decisions.

-The creation of a product that you want others to really use (and perhaps even purchase from you) is an example where answers to all three questions matter.
-The product must be very concrete, and its characteristics well known.
-Also, it must be very clear who is intended to use it, and what it is they need to be able to do with it.
-For example, consider developing a new project management software.
-The concrete result (the software) should have specific features like task tracking and reporting.
-The users (project managers) need to manage their projects more efficiently, and they will be using the software to assign tasks, track progress, and generate reports.

-Another example is designing a training program for employees.
-The concrete result is the training curriculum and materials.
-The users are the employees attending the training.
-They will be using the results to gain new skills and knowledge to apply in their job roles, improving their performance and productivity.

-A third example could be organizing a community event.
-The concrete result is the event plan and execution.
-The users are the community members who will attend and participate in the event.
-They will be using the results to enjoy and engage in community activities, fostering a sense of belonging and community spirit.

-Finally, consider the development of a marketing campaign.
-The concrete result is the marketing content and strategy.
-The users are the marketing team who will execute the campaign and the target audience who will receive the marketing messages.
-The marketing team uses the strategy to reach potential customers, while the target audience uses the content to make informed purchasing decisions.

-These questions may be answered in a number of situations:
+- Writing emails, e.g., in which you invite people to attend some meeting, typically don't require you to spend time finding the answers to the questions.
+However, stating the answers in your mail would help these people to better realize the importance of that meeting, the relevance of them attending, and balancing that against the cost of attending.
+- Desiging and producing something that you want others to really use (and perhaps even purchase from you) benefits from having the answers to all three questions.
+It helps you devise its requirements, and make design decisions aimed at making the product optimally useful for those you intend to sell it to.
+Examples include training programs for employees, community events, marketing campaigns, software programs, project proposals, and so on.

+When a task warrants using the T3 method, answering the questions may be useful whenever:
-- Whenever a task is designed.
+- a task is designed.
 By answering these questions, the designer of the task can ensure the task is well-defined, relevant, and aligned with user needs.
-- Whenever a person is asked to execute a task.
+- a person is asked to execute a task.
 By answering these questions, that person can clarify their objectives, understand the expectations, and focus their efforts on producing meaningful results.
-- Whenever a person has been executing a task for some time (some tasks take a long time).
+- a person has been executing a task for some time (some tasks take a long time).
 By answering these questions, that person can reassess the task's direction, make necessary adjustments, and ensure continued alignment with the intended purpose.
-- Whenever a task is being evaluated for efficiency and effectiveness.
+- a task is being evaluated for efficiency and effectiveness.
 By answering these questions, the person that evaluates that task can measure its success, identify areas for improvement, and provide actionable feedback.
-- Whenever there is a need to justify the resources allocated to a task.
+- there is a need to justify the resources allocated to a task.
 By answering these questions, the person responsible for resource management can ensure that the resources are being used effectively and align with the intended outcomes.
-- Whenever setting priorities among multiple tasks.
+- setting priorities among multiple tasks.
 By answering these questions, decision-makers can prioritize tasks based on their relevance, impact, and alignment with strategic goals.

-The method can also be used reflexively for evaluating the benefits of using the method itself.
-After all, pondering the questions and formulating answers thereto is also a task.
-It depends on who will be using the results (which can be the person using the method, but also individuals using the results of the task for which the method is being used), to what extent the answers need to be precise.
+Note that using the T3 method for a particular task, i.e., finding answers to its questions, is itself a subtask of that task, that may also benefit from having the questions answered:
+1. The results of this T3 subtask are answers for the questions for the particular task.
+2. The people that will be using these answers can, but need not include, or be limited to, yourself.
+3. Knowing wwhat these people will do with the answers will help you determine the extent to which the answers need to be precies.

 The following sections introduce the well-formedness criteria (or qualification criteria) that can be used to determine whether or not to be satisfied with answers to these questions for the particular purpose you or someone else will be using them.
+The examples above already show that the amount of time and energy spent in finding answers to the questions depends on the context (the task to which they pertain).

 ### 3.2.
 Concrete Results

 Answers to the first question ("**What are the concrete results of the task?**") ideally identify the concrete artifacts that will exist when the task is done (and that did not exist at the start).
-They can be tangible artifacts, such as documents, reports, presentations, but also intangibles such as new ideas or enjoyable memories.
+They can be tangible artifacts, such as documents, reports, presentations, but also intangibles such as new ideas, knowledge, or enjoyable memories.

-Answers should identify concrete artifacts, the existence of which is verifiable (auditable).
-Creating 'a solid advice' may be the name of a task, but since the existence of 'a solid advice' isn't verifiable, it doesn't qualify as an answer to this question.
+Answers should identify concrete artifacts, the existence of which must be easy to verify.
+Creating 'a solid advice' may be the name of a task, but distinguishing 'a solid advice' from a not-so-solid one is typically not easy - it is also subject to dispute - and hence doesn't qualify as a proper answer to this question.

 Ideally, answers to this question also specify any verifiable (auditable) characteristics that the results are expected to have.
 For example, a report may require that a particular template be used, is written in a given language, has an appendix that contains a glossary of terms and/or abbreviations used, etc.